Find all the answers to your GDPR questions here:

 - How does it impact email marketing and marketing automation?

-- How is SendinBlue preparing to comply with this regulation?
+- How does Sendinblue enable users to comply with this regulation?

-- What measures do I need to take in order to prepare for the GDPR?
+- What measures do I need to take in order to be in compliance with the GDPR?

 Frequently Asked Questions:

 The GDPR is the new European legislation meant to replace the 1995 Data Protection Directive

 This regulation, which can be read in full on the CNIL website, is the new European law governing the use and handling of individuals’ personal data.

 - To standardize European data protection regulations.

 - To give citizens control over how their personal data is used.

 - To make sure that companies are aware of their responsibilities regarding personal data.

 If you collect or process the personal data of any European citizen, regardless of the country in which your company is based, the GDPR affects your business.